Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Insulin

-Many people with cancer are insulin resistant.
-High levels of insulin is typically accompanied by elevated blood sugars (i.e. diabetes or pre-diabetes).
+Many people with cancer are insulin-resistant.
+High insulin levels are typically accompanied by elevated blood sugars (i.e. diabetes or pre-diabetes).

 Insulin is a critical hormone in your metabolism.
 We need some of it to stop our stored energy from being released in an uncontrolled manner into the bloodstream (which occurs in people with Type 1 Diabetes without injected insulin).
 However, high levels of insulin facilitate excessive levels of growth, particularly in cancer cells that have more insulin receptors.

-Insulin helps your cells to grow (i.e. anabolic) as well as to slow their breakdown (i.e. anti-catabolic).
+Insulin helps cells grow (i.e., it is anabolic) and slow their breakdown (i.e., it is anti-catabolic).

-Your body’s repair function (autophagy or self-eating) occurs when insulin levels are low.
-Hence, it is crucial to reduce your insulin to healthy levels to allow your body’s natural repair and cleaning functions to be activated.
+When insulin levels are low, your body’s repair function (autophagy or self-eating) occurs.
+Hence, it is crucial to reduce insulin to healthy levels to allow your body’s natural repair and cleaning functions to be activated.

-As shown in the chart below, high levels of insulin across the day tend to correlate with a high BMI (i.e. excess stored energy in your body).
+As shown in the chart below, high insulin levels throughout the day tend to correlate with a high BMI (i.e., excess stored energy in the body).

-While a diet with less processed carbohydrates will enable you to stabilise insulin levels, reducing insulin across the day (not just after meals) requires a reduction in body fat.
+While a diet with fewer processed carbohydrates will enable you to stabilise insulin levels, reducing insulin across the day (not just after meals) requires reducing body fat.
 Once you drop below your Personal Fat Threshold, your body fat stores can absorb energy from your food rather than having it back up into your bloodstream (in the form of elevated blood sugars and free fatty acids).

 mTOR